MathSEE-Modeling-Week/Modeling-Week/README.md

 nest_asyncio.apply()
 ```

 This ensures compatibility with the notebook environment.
-Go to the [Model section](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/models.html) of the UM-Bridge Documentation to learn about the correct implementation of a UM-Bridge server.
+Go to the [Model section](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/models.html) of the UM-Bridge documentation to learn about the correct implementation of a UM-Bridge server.

 Compare your implementation to the [example solution](UQ/MC_server.ipynb), to make sure your setup is correct.